Master of Public Affairs

 - Note: our online program was not in existence for the 2012-2013 entering cohort.

-There are three options for getting your MPA from Mizzou:
+There are several options for getting your MPA from Mizzou:

 For information on costs, please refer to the University’s Office of Cashiers.